Weelhamby Farm Soil Improvement Project

 Project Information:

-Weelhamby Farm Soil Improvement Project is a soil carbon project located roughly 25km north-east of Perenjori in the north-eastern Wheatbelt of Western Australia.
-It was registered in December 2021 and covers 5,258.24 ha.
+Weelhamby Farm Soil Improvement Project is a soil carbon project located near Perenjori, approximately four hours north of Perth in the Mid West region of Western Australia.
+It was registered in December 2021 and initially covered 5,258.24 ha, though a variation in August 2025 removed certain areas from the project boundaries.